Service Level Agreement for Cloud Services

 The web servers are designed to handle the average load utilizing under 25-30% of CPU resources and under 60% of RAM, databases are designed to utilize under 10% total resources.

 The software was written and tested with performance being one of the most important criteria.
-Nevertheless, being a highly-configurable add-on to a 3rd party product (Office 365), there are some inherent causes for less than adequate response times, errors or total lack of response:
+Nevertheless, being a highly-configurable add-on to a 3rd party product (Microsoft 365), there are some inherent causes for less than adequate response times, errors or total lack of response:

 - Users are responsible to configure the way the add-in functions.
 It is technically possible to configure data queries that are so large in scope as to cause noticeable delay in response.
 Factors to consider are number of sites, number of lists, number of items in each list, number of unique item-level permissions, etc. For example, trying to update all items in a large list at the same time will result in timeouts or errors.

 - Microsoft imposes limits on the number of API calls per unit of time.
-As Infowise components make wide use of the APIs to interact with Office 365, it is possible for the user to configure Infowise components to perform an excessive number of API calls, causing errors or complete halt of any additional call processing.
+As Infowise components make wide use of the APIs to interact with Microsoft 365, it is possible for the user to configure Infowise components to perform an excessive number of API calls, causing errors or complete halt of any additional call processing.
 Microsoft does not disclose specific throttling settings or limits and they cannot be overridden by Infowise or the User.

 7. SUPPORT INCIDENTS AND RESOLUTIONUsers are permitted to contact Infowise for support when: